Phase transitions and gaps in quantum random energy models: Ground state of random potential systems

-\paragraph{Ground state of random potential systems.} In \cite{OP:2006} we have determined the exact GS of a class of Hamiltonian models defined by a generic hopping operator of dimension $M$ and a potential taking $M$ i.i.d. random values.
-For this class of models, in the thermodynamic limit the energy $E_0$ of the GS is related to the lowest level $E_0^{(0)}$ of the hopping operator by
+In~\cite{OP:2006} we have determined the exact GS of a class of Hamiltonian models defined by an arbitrary hopping operator $\bm{K}$, i.e., an off diagonal matrix of dimension $M$, and a random potential $\bm{V}$, i.e., a diagonal matrix with $M$ i.i.d. random values $V$ extracted according to an arbitrary probability distribution $P(V)$.
+As usual, we will denote the system corresponding to a particular realization of the $V$ values as an \textit{instance} and $\mathsf{E}(\cdot) = \int \cdot\ P(V) \D{V}$ will stand for the expectation over all possible instances.
+For the mentioned class of models, \emph{in the thermodynamic limit} the energy $E_0$ of the GS is related to the lowest level $E_0^{(0)}$ of the hopping operator by